EndPointCorp/end-point-blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system.md

 }
 ```

 * Finally, let's restart the NGINX service to apply our changes.
 The command that restarts the service will vary depending on the OS we're running on the server.
-For [Rocky Linux](https://rockylinux.org/) 9, we can do that by running the command `sudo systemctl restart nginx`.
+For Rocky Linux 9, we can do that by running the command `sudo systemctl restart nginx`.

 You can find the resulting [`nginx.conf`](https://github.com/megakevin/end-point-blog-dotnet-docker-deploy/blob/main/nginx.conf) file in the [project's repo](https://github.com/megakevin/end-point-blog-dotnet-docker-deploy/) in GitHub.

-# That's all for now
+### That's all for now

 And that's it!
 In this article, we've seen how we can approach deploying a .NET system into production using Docker Compose.

-We saw how to organize the code and configuration files using git sub-modules.
+We saw how to organize the code and configuration files using Git submodules.
 We addressed a few important edge cases and gotchas like properly configuring Data Protection keys, having a container for performing maintenance tasks, ensuring certain files persist across restarts, and bringing up services in a certain order via `depends_on` settings.

 We even saw how to allow our web applications to be accessible to the outside world with NGINX through a set of reverse proxying rules, and as a bonus, to be securely served with SSL.